jornada-im/documentation/docs/chap-website-and-comm.md

 ## Secure file management

-The hosting provider allows secure shell (ssh) access to any environment using the command
+The hosting provider allows secure shell (ssh) access to any environment using an SSH gateway.
+See setup instructions [here](https://wpengine.com/support/ssh-gateway/).
+Once set up, issuing the command

     ssh {environment}@{environment}.ssh.wpengine.net

-To move a directory of files, such as one of our js apps, from a local machine to the website, use scp.
+should put the user into a terminal session on the web server.
+To move a directory of files, such as one of our website's client-side apps, from a local machine to the website, use `scp`.
 For example, to push the zotero-biblio app to an environment you might do:

     scp -r GitHub/zotero-biblio {environment}@{environment}.ssh.wpengine.net:/sites/{environment}/

+There are occasional issues with the SSH Gateway at our hosting provider, so luckily, management of files with git is also supported.
+See the [git setup instructions](https://wpengine.com/support/git/)

 ## Managing Wordpress from the command line